sgoemans/BeerExpertTutorial/README.md

 #####2) Create a 'package.json' file
 Node/npm requires a project specific configuration file called 'package.json'.
 You can create a minimal version by entering 'npm init' in the Webstorm's project terminal windows.
-After that, you can either immediately add each plugin manually by entering the corresponding 'npm install <plugin-name>'  or you type in the plugin name into the 'package.json' file and run 'npm install' afterwards.
+After that, you can either immediately add each plugin manually by entering the corresponding 'npm install <plugin-name> --save-dev' or you type in the plugin name into the 'package.json' file and run 'npm install' afterwards.

-See the package.json for this project:
+See the package.json for this project's branch:

 ```
 {